isabella232/partner-center-pr.tr-tr/partner-center/announcements/2021-march.md

 ### <a name="impacted-audience"></a>Etkilene hedef kitle

-Exchange üzerinden Exchange yönetici temsilcileri İş Ortağı Merkezi
+Exchange üzerinden İş Ortağı Merkezi

 ### <a name="details"></a>Ayrıntılar